Kredeum/kredeum/README.md

 ## Installation

-After [pre-installation](./PRE_INSTALL.md), installation process is quite simple :

-- `npm install && npm run build`

-In case of a re-installation, launch `npm run clean` before
+Before installation, you need "node" and "pnpm" installed and a ".env" file setup.
+_Check page's bottom to get pre-installation instructions_

-## Running the Dapp
+### Running the Dapp

-You can run the DAPP via this command , :
+Build the DAPP via this command :

-- `npm run dapp-dev`
+- `npm run build-dapp`

 and then go to http://localhost:5000